microsoft/MSO-Scripts/src/NetBlame/README.md

 `c:\MSO-Scripts\BETA\TraceNetwork View`

-The above script executes the this WPA command to load the NetBlame add-in and process the ETW trace:
+The above script executes this WPA command to load the NetBlame plug-in and process the ETW trace:

 ```
 WPA -i "$Env:LocalAppData\MSO-Scripts\MSO-Trace-Network.etl"